Trip Tucker: Novels

 In the framing story of the Enterprise novel, Last Full Measure (May 2006), it is revealed that Tucker did not actually die in "These Are the Voyages...", but survived and lived to be over 120 years of age (Tucker meets the young James T. Kirk and his family).
-The details of this plot point were revealed in the novel The Good That Men Do (written, as was Last Full Measure, by Andy Mangels and Michael A. Martin).
+The details of this plot point are revealed in the novel The Good That Men Do (written, as was Last Full Measure, by Andy Mangels and Michael A. Martin).

 In The Good That Men Do, Tucker becomes impatient to do something about the coming Romulan threat to Earth, though Starfleet has ordered Enterprise to return home to bolster the upcoming formation of the Coalition of Planets (a precursor to the United Federation of Planets).

 Tucker's crewmate, Malcolm Reed, puts him in contact with Harris who operates within Section 31.
 Tucker agrees to an undercover mission into Romulan territory to find and neutralize the Romulans' new warp 7 engine program, which will be faster than almost all other warp drives in existence (at this time the Vulcans had warp 7 capability) and would undoubtedly endanger the Coalition.
 He is successful, but in the process, he learns that Vulcans and Romulans were once one species.
 Tucker reluctantly agrees to remain officially "dead", lest this secret become public and thereby endanger the newly formed coalition.
 Also, the novel suggests that Tucker's extended lifespan is partly due to the genetic engineering he receives to pass as a Romulan.

 In the novel The Romulan War: To Brave the Storm, it is hinted that although Commander Trip Tucker III is officially classified as dead, a small chance existed that he made it out of the escape pod.
 Resuming his life under an assumed name, he has two children with T'Pol, a son and daughter.

 Portrayal

 Connor Trinneer based Trip's accent on a character from Oklahoma he had done in a play, only for it to be later established that the character was from Florida.

-As a conceptual model for the character Trineer thought of him as "a wonderkind NASCAR engine guy mechanic who happened to be in this other place."
+Before Trinneer was cast, Zach Galligan also auditioned for the role.
+As a conceptual model for the character Trinneer thought of him as "a wonderkind NASCAR engine guy mechanic who happened to be in this other place."